Murder of Mattieo Condoluci

-On May 14, 2020, Mattieo Condoluci, a convicted sex offender, was shot dead by James Fairbanks in Omaha, Nebraska, United States.
-Fairbanks had arrived at his house, and shot Condoluci 7 times.
+On May 14, 2020, Mattieo Condoluci, a convicted sex offender, was murdered by James Fairbanks in Omaha, Nebraska, United States.
+Fairbanks had arrived at his house, and shot Condoluci seven times.
 After the killing, public opinion was divided.
 Some people claimed that Condoluci's murder was not justified, and other people expressed their support for Fairbanks.
+Condoluci's murder sparked debate over violence and intimidation against registered sex offenders, and the role of moral panic in enabling it.
+Several copycat killings against registered offenders ensued following Condoluci's murder.

 Background

 Mattieo Condoluci

-Mattieo Condoluci was a former nightclub bouncer who was convicted of two counts of child molestation, first in 1994 in Florida and in 2007 in Sarpy County.
-In the 1994 case, he had sexually assaulted a five-year-old boy and served five years in prison, and in 2007, he raped a 13-year-old girl and served 2 years in prison.
+Mattieo Condoluci (1955-2020) worked as a security officer and was known for molesting 2 children.
+One in 1994 where he molested a 5-year old boy in Florida and in 2007, a 13-year old girl.
+He served 5 years in prison for the 1994 and 2 years for the 2007 case.
+Condoluci also domestically abused and molested his daughter, Amanda Henry during her early childhood to teen years which led to Henry having post-traumatic-stress-disorder (PTSD) because of it.
+He also worked as a nightclub bouncer before his job as a security officer.
+Condoluci was a registered sex offender.

 James Fairbanks

-James Fairbanks was a school teacher who had been divorced and was a father of two.
+James Fairbanks (born 1979) was a school teacher who had been divorced and was a father of two.

 Murder

-On May 14, 2020, Condoluci answered the door, and Fairbanks immediately shot him dead.
+On May 14, 2020, Fairbanks had gone to Condoluci's house armed with a handgun.
+His intent was to intimidate Condoluci after he saw him watching kids play from his driveway.
+Condoluci answered the door, and Fairbanks began to threaten him, however when he noticed Condoluci advancing on him he opened fire.
 One bullet pierced his forehead, and other bullets shot his back and chest.
-Overall, Condoluci was shot 7 times.
+Overall, Condoluci was shot seven times.
 After the killing, Fairbanks anonymously sent a letter to the KMTV news station, confessing to the crime.

 Legal proceedings

 Fairbanks pleaded no contest to second degree murder.
-On July 14, 2021, he was sentenced to 40-70 years in prison.
+On July 14, 2021, he was sentenced to 40–70 years in prison.
+Fairbanks is serving his sentence at the Nebraska State Penitentiary and will become eligible for parole on May 18, 2040.